Chow-Witt rings of classifying spaces for symplectic and special linear groups: H(BSLn,I) : statement of the theorem

 (2) The statement about the cartesian square follows directly from Proposition~\ref{prop:cartesian}.
 In the claim about the Chow--Witt-theoretic characteristic classes, the reduction from Chow--Witt to $\mathbf{I}$-cohomology follows from the definition of the characteristic classes.
 The statement about $\op{e}_n$ and $\op{c}_n$ follows from Proposition~\ref{prop:chern}.
 The statement about the $\op{p}_i$ will be established in Propositions~\ref{prop:pontchern} and \ref{prop:ponttor}. \end{proof}

-\begin{remark} Pieces of the above computation have appeared in the literature, but it seems they haven't been combined to a single statement so far.
-Of course, the Chow-ring of $\op{B}\op{SL}_n$ is well-known thanks to Totaro.
+\begin{remark} Pieces of the above computation have appeared in the literature, but it seems they haven't been combined into a single statement so far.
+Of course, the Chow-ring of $\op{B}\op{SL}_n$ is well-known thanks to Totaro \cite{totaro:bg}.
 A computation with the Chow--Witt group relevant for the Euler class of ${\op{B}}\op{GL}_n$ appeared in \cite{AsokFaselEuler}.
 Integral Stiefel--Whitney classes have been defined in \cite{fasel:ij}, who computed $\widetilde{\op{CH}}^{\bullet}({\op{B}}\op{GL}_1)$ and $\op{H}^{\bullet}_{\op{Nis}}(\op{B}\op{GL}_1,\mathbf{I}^\bullet)$.
-Pontryagin classes appear in the $\eta$-local computations of Ananyevskiy, but the more complicated Bockstein classes have not been considered before. \end{remark}
+Pontryagin classes appear in the $\eta$-local computations of Ananyevskiy, but the more complicated Bockstein classes have not been considered before.
+As pointed out by a referee, the hyperbolic morphism